Hesston College Policy Regarding Network Distribution of Copyrighted Material

 Examples of legal sites that can be used to purchase and download video and music files include; Amazon, Apple iTunes, Microsoft Zune, Netflixs, and Pandora.

 When a violation of the Hesston College Policy Regarding Network Distribution of Copyrighted Material occurs, the student will be notified by Information Technology (IT) personnel.
 The network account for that student will be disabled meaning the student’s ability to access the campus network resources will be suspended.
-The student will meet with the Director of IT, the Vice President of Finance and Auxiliary Services, and the Vice President of Student Life.
+The student will meet with the Vice President of Student Life.
 The student may be required to enter into the Campus Community Standards disciplinary process.
 Prior to restoring the student’s campus network access privileges, the student’s computer must be inspected by HC IT personnel to remove any illegal material and/or software.
 Access will be restored by IT only after the appropriate representative of the Student Life Department approves.

 Continued violation of the Hesston College Policy Regarding Network Distribution of Copyrighted Material may result in suspension or dismissal from Hesston College.